rui7905/atom2rss-jython/README.md

 2: written with jython+modjy

-3: you can run it on GoogleAppEngine or some other java servlet containers
+3: can run on GoogleAppEngine or some other java servlet containers

 4: use the atom2rss.xsl file from http://atom.geekhood.net/